Mia21Mihaela/ITFTM_FinalProject/README.md

 ### 2.2 Test analysis
 The testing process will be done based on the requirements for features:
 * accessing the admin panel with an existing admin account
-* configurating a new store in the admin panel
-* editing a store in the admin panel
+* accessing your store from the admin panel
+* ability to search products on the website
+* registering on the website with valid personal information

 We plan on running a full regression test on the current version of the aplication.